Goring CE Primary: Curriculum Intent: Music

 (As outlined in the 2014 National Curriculum)

 At Goring CE Primary, we are committed to ensuring a universal provision of music education for all pupils.
-In a nutshell - Music is the language that the whole world speaks and the subject that embodies one of the highest forms of creativity.
+Music is the language that the whole world speaks and the subject that embodies one of the highest forms of creativity.
 Each individual is like a single note and together we can create masterpieces.

-We will provide a high quality music education which engages and inspires pupils to develop a love of music, create budding musicians and increase their self-confidence, creativity and sense of achievement.
+We provide a high quality, ambitious, broad and balanced music curriculum that builds on previous learnings and provides both support and challenge.
+Music at Goring engages and inspires pupils to develop a love of music, create budding musicians and increase their self-confidence, creativity and sense of achievement.
 At our school we recognise the huge value and significant importance of whole-school singing and the sheer joy that music can bring and embed in a school community.
 Our children are given the opportunity to participate in a variety of musical experiences in order to demonstrate a love of music and to showcase their skills.
+We provide all pupils with the opportunity to express themselves musically as well participating in weekly Collective Worship and singing assemblies.
+Further enrichment opportunities are provided by year group productions and KS2 children are offered the opportunity to perform at the O2 arena.

 At Key Stages 1 and 2, pupils receive a minimum of one hour of teaching a week and this can be adapted to the form of several short sessions spread across the week.
 In Year 3 each class undertakes a whole-class instrumental programme for the year which consists of Djembe drumming and more recently Ukuleles.
 This is delivered by a specialist teacher from West Sussex Music Service.
 There is access to both rhythmic and melodic instruments in Key Stages 1 and 2 and this is endeavoured to be included in classroom teaching at every possible opportunity.